gatwirival/factorialandfibb/README.md

 > While in factorial, recursion is better because: It is faster because it avoids function call overhead.
 Uses O(1) space, since it only maintains a single variable and has no risk of stack overflow, even for large n(number).

+## Insertion Sort
+This program implements the Insertion Sort algorithm to sort an array of integers in ascending order.

+### How It Works
+The insertionSort method iterates through the array, picking one element at a time.

+It shifts larger elements to the right to make space for the current element in its correct position.

+The sorted portion of the array grows with each iteration.

+### Code Structure
+insertionSort(int[] arr) – Sorts the array using insertion sort.

+printArray(int[] arr) – Prints the array elements.

+main(String[] args) – Runs the program with a sample array {12, 11, 13, 5, 6}.

+### Output

+## Matrix Operations
+This program performs element-wise operations (addition, subtraction, and multiplication) on two 1D arrays.

+How It Works
+Two arrays A and B of size 4 are defined.

+Three operations are performed on corresponding elements of A and B:

+Sum (A + B)

+Difference (A - B)

+Element-wise Product (A * B)

+The results are printed.

+### Code Structure
+`printMatrix(int[] matrix)` – Prints array elements.

+`main(String[] args)` – Performs operations and displays results.

+## Output

+### Merge Sort (Ascending Order)
+This program implements the Merge Sort algorithm to sort an array in ascending order.

+### How It Works
+Divide – The array is recursively split into two halves until single elements remain.

+Conquer – Each half is sorted recursively.

+Merge – The sorted halves are merged back together in order.

+### Code Structure
+merge(int arr[], int left, int mid, int right) – Merges two sorted subarrays.

+sort(int arr[], int left, int right) – Recursively sorts the array.
+### Output

+## Merge Sort (Descending Order)
+This  program implements Merge Sort to sort an array in descending order.

+### How It Works
+Divide – The array is recursively split into two halves until only single elements remain.

+Conquer – Each half is sorted recursively.

+Merge – The sorted halves are merged back in descending order.

+### Code Structure
+merge(int arr[], int left, int mid, int right) – Merges two sorted subarrays in descending order.

+sort(int arr[], int left, int right) – Recursively sorts the array.